6.0 Magic

 Taking Damage while Maintaining a Spell

-PUTTING IT TOGETHER – MAGIKA
+PUTTING IT TOGETHER – MAGIcA

 Lets take at the steps for an example spellcasting action for Magika: